DerYeger/d3-graph-controller/docs/config/README.md

 @[code](samples/alphas.ts)

 ::: tip
-`alphas.focus.acquire` and `alphas.focus.release` receive the (un-)focused node as a parameter.
+`simulation.alphas.focus.acquire` and `simulation.alphas.focus.release` receive the (un-)focused node as a parameter.
-`alphas.resize` can either be a static `number` or a function receiving a `ResizeContext` as its parameter.
+`simulation.alphas.resize` can either be a static `number` or a function receiving a `ResizeContext` as its parameter.
 :::

 ### Forces